 Storage and Reheating

-Allow your freshly baked cream biscuits to cool completely on a wire rack before storing them.
+Allow your freshly baked heavy cream biscuits to cool completely on a wire rack before storing them.
 This prevents moisture buildup and soggy bottoms.
 If you plan to keep them for an extended period, you can freeze them for up to 1-2 months in freezer grade zipper bags.
 Let then thaw at room temperature for several hours before reheating.

 To reheat: